xleon/xleon.github.io/_posts/2017-02-09-localize-your-apps-the-cross-platform-way.md

 bindingSet.Bind(view).To("[key]");
 {% endhighlight %}

-To make this work, a one liner is needed in your ViewModel (I usually do this in a BaseViewModel once):
+To make this work, a simple indexer is needed in your ViewModel (I usually do this in a BaseViewModel once):

 {% highlight csharp %}
 public string this[string key] => key.Translate();
 {% endhighlight %}

-__Can I auto bind Android xml views or iOS xib/storyboard views without Mvvm or manual setup?__
+### Can I auto bind Android xml views or iOS xib/storyboard views without Mvvm or manual setup?

 You will.
 This is in the works at the moment.